Alyvix is an open source APM software tool for visual monitoring

-Synthesize end-user bots visually interacting with any Windows application like ERPs or your favourite browser.
+Build end-user bots visually interacting with any Windows application like ERPs or your favorite browser.
 Run and measure business-critical workflows like a human would, but continuously.

-Quantify end-user experiences: Alyvix records the click-to-appearance responsiveness of each transaction.
-Report IT service quality to support technical and business actions.
+Measure end-user experiences: Alyvix records the click-to-appearance responsiveness of each transaction.
+Create reports on IT service quality to support technical and business actions.

 Visually define end-user workflows: Alyvix Editor lets you build test cases in a visual way, interaction after interaction

 Automate any GUI-based (even streamed) Windows application: Alyvix works by processing screen frames, without being hardwired to APIs

 Run visual test cases that interact with a machine just as a real user would: Alyvix uses the mouse and keyboard just like a person does